 10 a.m.
 Gun start

 11 a.m.
-Award ceremony at DJ booth
+Award ceremony at DJ booth in front of grandstands

 Event photos will be available on our Facebook page for free downloads after the race.

 New location = new route this year!
 This new route is grassy, with a few rolling hills around the lake.

 |Dye Hard 5K for ages 11 and up||

 |Price increases March 31, 2018 at 11:59pm EDT|